 (Learn more about our recipe effort levels)

 - 1 Cup Tahini.
-Tahini is the glue that holds these cookies together—literally.
 It’s rich, nutty (made with sesame seeds), and creamy enough to hold these cookies together without butter or oil.
 No tahini?
 Swap in peanut butter or almond butter, but heads up, it’ll change the taste.
 Still good, just different.

 - 2 ¾ Cups Rolled Oats.
-Oats are what make these cookies chewy and satisfying.
 Stick with rolled oats for the right texture.
-Quick oats will work in a pinch, but skip the steel-cut ones unless you’re trying to turn cookies into gravel.
+Quick oats will work, but not in the same way the chew will be different.
+Skip the steel-cut ones unless you’re trying to turn cookies into gravel.

 Make This Recipe Yours With Ingredient Additions

-- Chocolate Chips: Toss in a handful of chocolate chips to make these cookies feel a little more indulgent.
+- Chocolate Chips: Add ½ cup of chocolate chips to make these cookies feel a little more indulgent.
 Semi-sweet, dark, or even white chocolate—whatever makes your heart (and sweet tooth) happy.

-- Nuts or Seeds: Chopped almonds, walnuts, or sunflower seeds can bring some extra crunch and flavor.
+- Nuts or Seeds: Stir in ¼ cup of chopped almonds, walnuts, or sunflower seeds.

-- Shredded Coconut: Mix in some shredded coconut for a tropical twist.
-Unsweetened keeps things balanced, but sweetened is great if you’re all-in on dessert vibes.
+- Shredded Coconut: Toss in ⅓ cup of shredded coconut.
+Unsweetened keeps things balanced, but sweetened is great if you’re all-in on dessert.

 - Flaky Sea Salt: A light sprinkle of flaky sea salt on top before baking makes these cookies feel like something from a bakery.
 It’s the little things that make a big difference.